trollsterin/trollsterin.github.io/index.md

 ---
 # Page settings
 layout: homepage # Choose layout: "default", "homepage" or "documentation-archive"
-title: Best photography tools and resources # Define a title of your page
+title: Best photography tools and resources for photographers # Define a title of your page
-description: # Define a description of your page
+description: We bring the best photography resources and tools in one place for wedding photographers.
+Starting a business and building elegant websites for photographers can be tricky, but photographyresources.io solves that best
-keywords: # Define keywords for search engines
+keywords: photography resources, wedding photography gear, lifestyle, portrait photography gear, website tools,

 # Hero section
 hero: